tomhjp/gh-action-jira-create/README.md

 - `issue` - The key of the issue created, e.g. TEST-23

 ## Examples

+The following examples are valid `steps` for a particular job in a workflow; to see how to integrate them into a fully worked example, refer to the [documentation](https://docs.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow).

 Using `atlassian/gajira-login` and [GitHub secrets](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) for authentication: